 10 Best Cycling Shorts Tested and Fully Reviewed

-Cycling shorts differ from other types of shorts because of their ability to pad the user’s bottom while riding a bike.
-Different brands will offer up varying levels of padding, but the goal is to enhance the comfort of the rider and minimize any pressure felt from the bike seat.
+Unlike other shorts, Cycling shorts provide padding for the rider while on the bike.
+While different brands offer varying levels of padding, they all enhance the comfort of the rider and minimize any pressure felt from the bike seat.

 Below, you’ll find our picks for the 10 best cycling shorts.
-You’ll find a wide range of styles, prices, and brands, as well as some women’s options and a unisex option.
+Here you’ll find a wide range of styles, prices, and brands, as well as some women’s options and a unisex option.
 Each choice has been evaluated according to specific metrics to ensure we are recommending quality options.

 - Quality materials